hotwebmatter/Wallpaper/README.md

 Fifth assignment to be submitted via Blackboard

 ## Objectives
-Demonstrate usage of value-returning methods and void methods
+Demonstrate usage of value-returning methods and void methods.

+Note that the methods use their own (redundant) local variables for values.
+Refactoring the Wallpaper class to get and set values of private data members is beyond the scope of the current assignment.
+"Just the methods, ma'am."

+I've refactored some void methods from earlier assignments to return values, including RepeatChar() and CenterString(), along with the new IndentString().

 ## Example output
 ```